nearwalden/covid-compute/README.md

 - states:  a dict where the keys are state names, and the dataframe has confirmed cases and deaths.
 - country_populations:  populations of all countries, indexed by name
 - state_populations:  populations of states and US, indexed by 2-character abbreviation.
+- biggest_counties_data:  populations and area (sqare miles) for the top 90+ counties and NYC.
+- biggest_counties:  a dict where the keys are county names ("county, ST") and each value is a dataframe with deaths and confirmed cases for that county.
+Top 90+ counties and NYC.

 ## methods